torvalds/linux/Documentation/sound/soc/dapm.rst

 such, can easily co-exist with the other PM systems.

 DAPM is also completely transparent to all user space applications as all power switching is done within the ASoC core.
-No code changes or recompiling are required for user space applications.
+Anal code changes or recompiling are required for user space applications.
 DAPM makes power switching decisions based upon any audio stream (capture/playback) activity and audio mixer settings within the device.